The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 Master of Archives and Records Management, UCL

 Abstract: This paper proposes a feature-length screenplay, The Static Inside, which utilizes the real-world underground electronic musician JG Yuruguay not as a biographical subject, but as the conceptual framework for a speculative, android-centric neo-noir.
-By fictionalizing Yuruguay as an artificial construct—a literalized "shipping error"—the film deconstructs the "authoredness" of the digital subject within the global logistical grid.
-Moving beyond the speculative hardware tropes of traditional science fiction, the narrative focuses on the hermeneutic reality of the construct, exploring phonetic flattening, the tactile weight of the audience's gaze, and the philosophy of "horizontalism."
+By fictionalizing Yuruguay as an artificial construct—a literalized piece of mislabeled freight—the film deconstructs the scripted constraints of the digital subject within the global logistical grid.
+Moving beyond the speculative hardware tropes of traditional science fiction, the narrative focuses on the hermeneutic reality of the construct, exploring phonetic erasure, the tactile weight of the audience's gaze, and the philosophy of flatline sequencing.
 Drawing stylistic and thematic lineage from Blade Runner, The Truman Show, Pink Narcissus, and Shaun of the Dead, the film charts the psychological collapse of an entity who discovers his trauma, his sexuality, and his musical output are the results of external prompt-engineering.

 Jae-Geun Yoon and Vivian Zito at NYU Tisch